ggosti/maxIntensityRadialProfile/README.md

 # radialProfile
 Python script for computing the maximum intensity radial profile of cells from pictures.
-The maximum intensity radial profile is a profile plot of the maximum intenisty pixel among concentric circles as a function of distance from a center in the image.
+The maximum intensity radial profile is a profile plot of the maximum intensity pixel among concentric circles as a function of distance from a center in the image.
 This script can retrive the radial profile of more than one cell in a picture, but it requires a cell mask and a center for each cell.

 The `radialProfile.py` script generates two pictures for each cell in the image folder: